MeanderingProgrammer/render-markdown.nvim/README.md

 # Custom Handlers

-Custom handlers allow users to integrate custom rendering for either unsupported languages or to override the native implementations.
-This can also be used to disable a native language, as custom handlers have priority.
+Custom handlers allow users to integrate custom rendering for either unsupported languages or to override / extend the builtin implementations.

+This can also be used to disable a builtin handler, by not specifying the `extends` field and leaving the implementation blank.
+Though this has little benefit and can be accomplished in other ways such as setting `{ latex_enabled = false }` for `LaTeX`.

-For example disabling the `LaTeX` handler can be done with:
+Still as an example disabling the `LaTeX` handler can be done with:

 ```lua
 require('render-markdown').setup({